GoogleCloudPlatform/django-demo-app-unicodex/docs/80-automation.md

 ```

 The output of the last command will show you where your service is deployed.
-You can use the superuser/pass via `gcloud beta secrets versions access latest` to log in.
+You can use the superuser/pass via `gcloud secrets versions access latest` to log in.

 Once this *provisioning* and *first deploy* is done, you can configure the *automated deployment* as in the [last step](60-ongoing-deployments.md), which is effectively setting up the last command in our above script to trigger automatically.